afrind/draft-cenzano-media-interop/draft-cenzano-moq-media-interop.md

 Duration

-Present only if PresenceFlags & 0x1000 > 0, if not present copy from latest received.
+Present only if `PresenceFlags & 0x1000 > 0`, if not present copy from latest received.
 Duration in timebase

 Timebase

-Present only if PresenceFlags & 0x10000 > 0, if not present copy from latest received.
+Present only if `PresenceFlags & 0x10000 > 0`, if not present copy from latest received.
 Units used in PTS, DTS, and duration

 Wall Clock

-Present only if PresenceFlags & 0x100000 > 0, if not present copy from latest received.
+Present only if `PresenceFlags & 0x100000 > 0`, if not present copy from latest received.
 EPOCH time in ms when this frame started being captured

 Metadata Size

-Present only if PresenceFlags & 0x1000000 > 0, if not present assume 0
+Present only if `PresenceFlags & 0x1000000 > 0`, if not present assume 0
 Size in bytes of the metadata section
 It can be 0

 Metadata

 Extradata needed to decode this stream
-For mediaType == VideoLOCH264AVCC
-AVCDecoderConfigurationRecord as described in ISO/IEC 14496-15 section 5.3.3.1,
+For `mediaType == VideoLOCH264AVCC` this field will be AVCDecoderConfigurationRecord as described in ISO/IEC 14496-15 section 5.3.3.1,
-with field lengthSizeMinusOne = 3 (So length = 4).
+with field `lengthSizeMinusOne` = 3 (So length = 4).
 If any other size length is indicated (in AVCDecoderConfigurationRecord) we should error with “Protocol violation”